ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Notice that these Merchants rank Retail Sales over skills whereby 'Customers' are the focus.
 In contrast, a Vision Healthcare Facility emphasizes Skill over marketing whereby 'Patients' are the focus, which produces higher levels of Patient satisfaction, fewer remakes and-or refunds, and subsequent profitability due to increased and sustainable Patient referrals.

-Recent online profile by latter day Licensed Optician.
+Recent online profile by a latter day Licensed Optician.

 "Licensed Optician focused on converting patients